tommyettinger/juniper/README.md

 seemingly-random, response to any new person she meets.

 ### What are these generators?

+tl;dr: You should use `com.github.tommyettinger.random.AceRandom` if you want the highest speed and the highest quality over a long sequence of outputs from one generator.
+You can instead use `com.github.tommyettinger.random.DistinctRandom` if you want one state that gets fully randomized from the first output, or `com.github.tommyettinger.random.FlowRandom` if you want the same idea as DistinctRandom but have two states that you want to use like inputs to a hash, or you want multiple approximately-independent streams.
+All of these have a period of at least 2 to the 64, which is probably enough for any game and many non-game tasks.
+If you target GWT, you should generally use `com.github.tommyettinger.random.ChopRandom`, since it is much faster on GWT than other generators here, and only slightly slower on desktop platforms.

 Several high-quality and very-fast random number generators are here, such as `com.github.tommyettinger.random.PouchRandom`, `com.github.tommyettinger.random.WhiskerRandom`,